G4brym/R2-Explorer/README.md

 A. No. If you want authenticated access, you must setup [Cloudflare Access](https://www.cloudflare.com/products/zero-trust/access/) in your account.
 Access is free up to 50 users.

+___

+Q. Can i upload files bigger than 100MB?

+A. You can upload multiple files/folders at once, but each file must be under 100MB [learn more here](https://developers.cloudflare.com/workers/platform/limits/#request-limits).

 ## Getting Started